Secure Your Users' Identity

 - DESKTOP: Use Sia’s username and password to log in.

-- DESKTOP: Salesforce prompts you to connect Salesforce Authenticator to Sia’s account.
+- DESKTOP: Salesforce prompts you to connect Salesforce Authenticator to Sia’s user.

 - PHONE: Page through the tour to learn how Salesforce Authenticator works.